 He’s impossible.
 He’ll kill me if I eat one.

-“Mom, can you help me—” My daughter, Delanie, bursts into the room with the flare of an approaching comet, while my thoughts of Evy and fitting into the dress I’m wearing to his beach wedding tango toward the donuts.
+“Mom, can you help me—” My daughter, Delanie, bursts into the room like a flaming comet, while my thoughts of Evy and fitting into the dress I’m wearing to his beach wedding tango toward the donuts.
 Her fiery voice jolts me back to the tasks at hand: finishing my makeup, polishing Evy’s rings.

-She stops and blinks dramatically as if attempting to erase something unpleasant.
+She stops and blinks hard.
 “What happened to your face?”

 Her arms overflow with little bouquets, their white chiffon streamers dangling in disarray.
-Normally, she disregards me, so her attention alarms me.
-I glance back to the mirror and see black.
-Everywhere.
+Normally, she ignores me, so her attention alarms me.
+I glance back to the mirror and see black everywhere.
 “Oh, great.”

 “Don’t move.”
 She plops the bouquets on the counter, plucks a makeup wipe out of a container, and her thin fingers grip my chin like a vice.